 - Utility allowance.
 The PHA's utility allowance for the unit, based on the current HCV utility allowance schedule. - Principal and interest on mortgage debt incurred to finance costs for major repairs, replacements or improvements for the home.
 If a member of the family is a person with disabilities, such debt may include debt incurred by the family to finance costs needed to make the home accessible for such person, if the PHA determines that allowance of such costs as homeownership expenses is needed as a reasonable accommodation so that the homeownership option is readily accessible to and usable by such person; - Land lease payments where a family does not own fee title to the real property on which the home is located; [see 24 CFR 982.628(b)]. - Homeownership Association Fees for a single family home or Townhome - For a condominium unit, condominium operating charges or maintenance fees assessed by the condominium homeowner association.

-Homeownership expenses for a cooperative member may only include amounts allowed by the PHA to cover:

-- The cooperative charge under the cooperative occupancy agreement including payment for real estate taxes and public assessments on the home; - Principal and interest on initial debt incurred to finance purchase of cooperative membership shares and any refinancing of such debt; - Home insurance; - The PHA allowance for maintenance expenses;

-The monthly maintenance allowance will be \$50.
+The PHA does not have the discretion to exclude any of the listed homeownership expenses or to add any additional items.
+Homeownership expenses for a cooperative member include amounts allowed by the PHA to cover: - The cooperative charge under the cooperative occupancy agreement including payment for real estate taxes and public assessments on the home; - Principal and interest on initial debt incurred to finance purchase of cooperative membership shares and any refinancing of such debt; - Home insurance: - The PHA allowance for maintenance expenses; Housing Works Policy: The monthly maintenance allowance will be \$50.

-• The PHA allowance for costs of major repairs and replacements;

-The monthly major repair/replacement allowance will be \$50.
+• The PHA allowance for costs of major repairs and replacements; Housing Works Policy: The monthly major repair/replacement allowance will be \$50.